 I feel for the guy who tattooed that Confederate Flag on his body.
 I would love to have been a fly on the wall when it became clear his ideas about that symbol were the result of a cultural whitewash of the heinous truth.
 The falsehoods he harboured about the flag’s benign cultural relevance were embedded so firmly specifically because he was exposed to them as a child; the propaganda instilled by means of a seemingly harmless cultural institution: The Dukes of Hazzard.
 The indoctrination could just as well have been achieved by its ubiquitous appearance in the NASCAR racing circuit (until it was recently banned, that is); or its presence in movies and television shows in the eighties that were set in the South.

 These are all perfect examples of how a person does not have to be intentionally, consciously racist to become inculcated with racist tropes and sincerely believe they are harmless.
 This is how many U.S. Southerners have come to believe the Civil War icons in public spaces are harmless facets of Southern Pride.
-The strong emotional aversion among Southerners at the efforts to remove these artifacts of America’s horrid past speak to just how pernicious and powerful such mundane tools of cultural amnesia are at instilling delusion in otherwise sensible minds.
+The strong emotional aversion among Southerners at the efforts to remove these artifacts of America’s horrid past speak to just how pernicious and powerful such mundane tools of cultural amnesia are in instilling delusion in otherwise sensible minds.

 Wildly popular shows like The Dukes of Hazzard and other, similarly popular cultural products of the time (like the mini-series The North & The South) were cultural arbiters an extraordinary delusional shift in American consciousness.
 Unfortunately, the shift was away from certitude about the disreputable truth of the Confederate Flag; away from understanding that flag as the embodiment of America’s shame to one that increasingly became a legitimate symbol of “Southern Pride.”
 Such dubious notions were no doubt buttressed by the fact states like Georgia and Mississippi incorporated the “stars and bars” into their state flag; that North Carolina, until very recently, flew the Confederate flag over its state legislature.